Risky Business: Legacy

 The remastered 25th-anniversary edition offers "both the upbeat studio ending and Mr. Brickman's original, more tentative and melancholic conclusion".

-In 2015 the film was #31 on Entertainment Weeklys list of the 50 Best High School Movies.
+In 2015 the film was No. 31 on Entertainment Weeklys list of the 50 Best High School Movies.
 The magazine called the film a "sharp satire of privileged suburban teens", portraying the "soul-crushing pressure to be perfect."

 In the years since the film's release, the iconic scene featuring Cruise's character sliding across the floor, dancing in just his pink shirt, socks, and white briefs to Bob Seger's rendition of "Old Time Rock and Roll" has been recreated in episodes of many television series, as well as in films, parodies, viral videos and advertisements.
-The song was #100 on AFI's 100 Years ...
+The song was No. 100 on AFI's 100 Years ...
 100 Songs list.